 Lately I’ve been overwhelmed with what felt like an unforgiving amount of academic work and a lot of ‘extra-curricular’ projects and ideas I’ve been working on.
 Did you know, my blog has pretty much always been on my to do list or at the back of my mind since it was created back in sixth form?
 Learn something new every day~ I have a lot that I want to write about but I can never find the time, or when I do I get suffocated by the thought of having to fit in all my ideas.
 The exercise of announcing this is an experiment to allow me to write more freely, kind of like how I used to.
 If you’re new here, my posts often begin with a little self update.
 In the future I will hopefully tell you more about some of the projects I’ve been working on which will reveal a bit more of who I actually am.
 But, back to the title, right?

 I’m noticing the start of a series here.
 Some of my previous posts are linked to Huo Da’s novel “The Funeral of a Muslim“, as is this post.
 “The Jade King” is the title of one of the english published translations of the “The Funeral of a Muslim” which is originally a Chinese text.
 When I first spoke about this story I mentioned that I was gifted a copy of the Chinese novel and that I wanted to read it for myself.
 Since then I have tried finding English translations of the novel as well.
 The original text is quite famous within China, but strangely there have been few English translations.
 To my knowledge, the novel has been translated in a few foreign languages.
-I spoke to a translator who was approached and asked to translate the novel into English, however they declined as they did not think they were suitable for the workload.
+I spoke to a writer who was approached and asked to translate the novel into English, and they said that they declined the task as they did not think they were suitable for the workload.
 Therefore there may be several English translations of the story, but the only physical copy I could acquire is “The Jade King” translated by “Guan Yuehua”.

 Terms at the University of Oxford are shorter and more intensive than other Universities which is why I am currently on my Christmas break.
 It turns out that at the end of the Summer holiday I tried translating an excerpt of the novel into English myself.
-I will share it with you in a few moments.
+We will return to that in a few moments.
 This Michaelmas term (the first of three terms in the Oxford academic calendar) I requested for my college (University College) to order a copy of “The Funeral of a Muslim” translated in English as the only copy I could find within Oxford was unavailable for borrowing.
 They told me that they found a copy at the China Centre (where my lessons for Chinese Studies take place) library that could be borrowed, and that I should use that copy as the book is quite expensive for them to order -.- Anyway, that’s what I did.
 My aim is to finally finish a good amount of the novel during this vacation.
 Whilst 595 pages might seem like an easy read to some, sadly I’ve found it difficult to keep up with books since commencing university.

 So now I have the Chinese original text as well as an English translation!
 The photo I included at the start of this post is a side by side comparison of the covers of both books.
 The English translation is slightly smaller in length than the Chinese text.